KonduitAI/konduit-serving/ADRs/0002-Use_swagger_annotations_for_generating_client_APIs.md

 }
 ```

-We'll have to do similar changes for the other verticles and their respective routers.
-Currently, we have the following classes to refactor based on the above details:
+This will require similar refactoring for the other verticles and their respective routers.
+Currently, the following classes will have to be refactored based on the above details:
 - PipelineRouteDefiner
 - MemMapRouteDefiner
 - ConverterInferenceVerticle
 - ClusteredVerticle

-# How it would look at the end?
+#### How it would look at the end?

-If we have an API that looks like the class above then we can generate an API specification that will look like:
+Having an API that looks like the class above will generate an API specification that will look like:

 ```yaml
 openapi: 3.0.1